 IMPORTANT: Before attempting any of the following steps, please ensure that your laptop’s wireless client is working properly.
 For example, check and ensure the physical Wi-Fi switch on your laptop is enabled, if applicable.

 Library staff cannot assist you nor accept liability for handling of your equipment.
 The following Q&A is provided should you wish to troubleshoot a few common issues.
 Be aware that any changes you make may render your laptop incapable of connecting to its original network.

-Follow these three basic troubleshooting steps to resolve the connection problem.
+Follow these basic troubleshooting steps to resolve the connection problem.
 If you are still unable to connect to the internet, proceed to More Troubleshooting.

 SCCLD's wireless network is not secure and information sent from or to your device could be captured by anyone else with a wireless device and the appropriate software.
 We recommend that you install the latest operating system service packs and anti-virus software on your device before connecting to our wireless network.
-Visit our Wi-Fi page

 The network works with any operating system that supports a Wi-Fi network adapter and an Internet Protocol network connection.

 No. Virus and security protection is your responsibility.